Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 4

-Convention attendees may not vote unless they were a member in good standing of the Libertarian Party of Idaho as of the end of January prior to the convention.
+Convention attendees may not vote unless they were members in good standing of the Party as of the end of January prior to the convention.

 ### SECTION 5